msgflo/msgflo/README.md

 If these tests are set up and passing, with [Travis CI](http://travis-ci.org/) enabled, the library can be hosted under the [msgflo Github organization](https://github.com/msgflo) as an official module.

+## Best practices

+A loose collection of best practices to consider when building systems with Msgflo.
+Some of these are generic FBP/dataflow programming advice.
+For scalability considerations in cloud/worker environments, [guv best practices](https://github.com/the-grid/guv#best-practices) may also be useful.

+### Components/nodes model verbs, not nouns

+Components should, to the extent possible, be state-free.
+Ideally all the data needed to perform a task is provided in the input data.
+In object-oriented-programming the primary entities often represent things/nouns, which encourages bundling together different aspects of, with associated buildup of state.

+Instead it is preferrable to let the data that moves through the system be the thing/noun, and let the components be the actions/verbs which *operate on* this thing.

+If there are a collection of actions somehow provided by the same "thing" (like a device or subsystem), one can use a group to visually indicate that a set of nodes are related to eachother.

+### Always send data

+Even for cases where one "does not need to", like when a component uses input to perform a side-effect, like storing to a database, or notifying an external system.

+This allows to know that an operation completed, and to trigger new operations afterwards.
+One immediate usecase is for automated tests, which can then assert that any side-effects performed was done, and done correctly.

+If there is no processed/derived data, send the original input onwards.

+### Use a dedicated port/queue for errors

+Allows to easily distinguish success from failures.
+By convention it is often just called `error`.
+This can for instance be used to automatically report failures to a QA system, for automated or manual analysis.
+Or to retry operations, in order to automatically recover from intermittent failures.

 ## Architecture